-Thank you for choosing your Skywalker Trampolines brand Trampoline.
-Skywalker Trampoline rectangle Trampolines are designed and crafted to provide many years of fun and fitness.
-This trampoline comes equipped with warnings and instructions for the assembly, care, maintenance, and use of the trampoline.
-This information must be read by all trampoline supervisors and users before any person is allowed to jump on the trampoline.
+Thank you for choosing your Skywaker Trampolines brand trampoline.
+Skywalker Trampolines round trampolines are designed and crafted to provide many years of fun and fitness.
+This trampoline comes equipped with warning and instructions for the assembly, care, maintenance, and use of the trampoline.
+This information must be read by all trampoline supervisior and users before any person is allowed to jump on the trampoline.

-If you have questions after reading this manual, please call our toll-free Customer Care Hot Line at 1-866-603-Jump (5867), Monday through Friday, 8 a.m. until 5 p.m.
+If you have questions after reading this manual, please call our toll-free Customer Care Hot Line at 1-866-603-JUMP(5867), Monday through Friday, 8 a.m. until 5 p.m.
 Mountain Time (excluding holidays).
-To help us assist you, please mention the model and name of the trampoline when calling.
-(See the inside cover of this manual.)
+To help us assist you please mention the model and name of the trampoline when calling. (see the inside cover of this manual.))